The Complicated Marketing of Health and Wellness In-Store

 I suspect there are more “dimensions,” like mental health.
 But, in taking all of these into account, a weakness or deficiency in many of these can have a negative and sometimes serious impact on overall mental health, pretty much in any age demographic.

 The concept of health and wellness in the minds of the Earth’s populations isn’t new.
 It’s been around since humans first mastered the use of fire.
-Mostly, remaining healthy and functional was a means to support tactical approaches like finding food, creating shelter and providing for family.
-Somewhere along the evolutionary line, addressing those needs became more routine and that focus shifted from simply surviving to living a better, longer and happier life.
+Mostly, remaining healthy and functional as a means to support tactical approaches like finding food, creating shelter, and providing for family.
+Somewhere along the evolutionary line, addressing those needs became more routine and that focus shifted from simply surviving to living a better, longer, and happier life.

 And nowhere is this truer than in the reshaping of wellness-related retail, like drug stores/pharmacies and health supplement industries.
 Drug stores, once a place where you went to shop for remedies for what was ailing you, have shifted their focus towards preventative care, proactively addressing things like aging and immunity issues.
 At least that’s what they’re aiming at.
 Because frankly, the issue of health and wellness, covering a very diverse and needy population, is a very complicated thing.
 And that’s not just me saying this.
 Many industry leaders are recognizing this as well.